 The good news is that getting a Canada PR visa is indeed easy.
 This is because there are several immigration pathways for individuals, including the Express Entry system, the Provincial Nominee Program, and the Canadian Experience Class.

 However, it's important to note that obtaining permanent residency in Canada is not an automatic process.
-You will need to meet certain requirements and provide evidence of your eligibility, such as your education credentials, work experience, language proficiency, and financial stability.
+You must meet specific requirements and provide evidence of your eligibility, such as your education credentials, work experience, language proficiency, and financial stability.
 But if you meet these requirements, you can apply for PR and enjoy the benefits of living and working in Canada permanently.

 What Type of Work Permit Can I Get After Graduation?

-If you meet the requirements, you may file for a post-graduation work permit (PGWP) from within Canada or from another nation.
-After graduating, you have up to 180 days to submit an application for a PGWP.
-You need to affirm the following when you apply: that you participated in your training and finished it.
-Students who have graduated from qualified Canadian designated learning institutions (DLIs) are eligible for the Post-Graduation Work Permit (PGWP) Program, which enables them to get an open work permit and acquire worthwhile Canadian work experience.
+If you meet the requirements, you may file for a PGWP from within Canada or another nation.
+After graduating, you have up to 180 days to apply a PGWP.
+When you apply, you need to affirm the following: that you participated in your training and finished it.
+Graduates from qualified Canadian designated learning institutions (DLIs) are eligible for the PGWP Program, which enables them to get an open work permit and acquire worthwhile Canadian work experience.